-This group is mainly concerned to stage plays and revues.
+The principal aim of this group is to stage plays and revues.
 In addition, a programme has been arranged this year of play readings, lectures and discussions, theatre parties and socials, voice and make-up exercises and other workshops.
 Scope exists for actors, writers, carpenters, poets, electricians and even potential ushers in the Club.
-Enquiries should be made to the secretary, Mrs. Isabel McDonald, Kensington (ext.
-536).
+Enquiries should be made to the secretary, Mr. T. Gawne at 259-3092.